eugeniakuzina/BroadHomeAssignement/readme.md

-## This is my implementation of The Broad Institute home assignment
+## This is the implementation of The Broad Institute home assignment

 I've implemented tasks 1 and 2 and skipped task 3 as I didn't have enough time

 Main.class contains methods to implement the project functionality.

-Assertions in /main package are 'unit tests' and would be executed in the runtime Tests in /test package are 'functional tests' and would be executed in CI/CD pipeline
+Assertions in /main package are 'unit tests' and would be executed in the runtime

+Tests in /test package are 'functional tests' and would be executed in CI/CD pipeline

 ## Answer to Question 1